-The bottom line is that the vast majority of those early school-leavers would not be in that position if their educational needs were correctly addressed at an early stage.
-We see dyslexia as the sharp end of the stick in that if you get the learning environment right for dyslexic students early on, it will work for and benefit others.
-We estimate the percentage of underqualified school-leavers could be reduced by up to half simply by getting the environment right.
+the school gate.
+The bottom line is that the vast majority of those early school leavers wouldn't be in that position if their educational needs were correctly addressed at an early stage.

+The Dyslexia Foundation sees dyslexia as the sharp end of the stick in that if you get the learning environment right for dyslexic students early on, it will work for and benefit others.

+It estimates the percentage of underqualified school leavers could be reduced by up to half simply by getting the environment right.